probabl-ai/skore/frontend/README.md

 # Dashboard

-This sub directory aims to create a SPA dashboard that helps datascientists in there day to day work.
+This sub directory aims at creating a single page application supporting Mandr.

 It should build as a SPA and as a library of web components.